mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.1-2.3.1/limitations/index.md

 ### Toggling Kerberos

 Kerberos authentication can be toggled (enabled/disabled), but this triggers a rolling restart of the cluster.
 Clients configured with the old security settings will lose connectivity during and after this process.
-It is recommended that you back up your files and schedule downtime.
+We recommend that you back up your files and schedule downtime.

 ### Toggling Transport Encryption

 Transport encryption using TLS can be toggled (enabled/disabled), but this triggers a rolling restart of the cluster.
 As each broker restarts, a client may lose connectivity based on its security settings and the value of the `service.security.transport_encryption.allow_plaintext` configuration option.
-It is recommended that you back up your files and schedule downtime.
+We recommend that you back up your files and schedule downtime.

 To enable TLS, a service account and corresponding secret is required.
 Since it is not possible to change the service account used by a service, we recommend that the service be deployed with an explicit service account, to allow for TLS to be enabled at a later stage.